Leo3418/leo3418.github.io/content/en/posts/2021-01-16-gentoo-merge-usr.md

 systems at *their* discretion and [Lennart Poettering's support][0pointer-de], then made their debut in Fedora, and finally accepted by other distributions.

-Update on {{< date.inline >}}{{ "2022-04-07" | time.Format ":date_long" }}{{<
-/date.inline >}}: After reading the new, hot [LWN.net report][lwn-debian]
+Update on {{< date.inline "2022-04-07" />}}: After reading the new, hot
-covering the `/usr` merge dilemma Debian is still facing, I am perplexed by how I got the impression that Debian had completed the `/usr` merge when I wrote the initial version of this article.
+[LWN.net report][lwn-debian] covering the `/usr` merge dilemma Debian is still facing, I am perplexed by how I got the impression that Debian had completed the `/usr` merge when I wrote the initial version of this article.
 To show what a silly mistake I made, I am crossing out Debian and replacing it with Ubuntu instead.
 Interestingly, Ubuntu, as a Debian derivative, has accomplished the `/usr` merge even earlier than Debian.
 {.notice}

 ~~Gentoo, being one of the few distributions that still do not use systemd as